LearnWeb3DAO/Flow-Track/Flow-Developer-Environment.md

 3. [Finoa](https://www.finoa.io/flow/) - An institutional grade custodial wallet (Requires KYC)
 4. [Dapper](https://www.meetdapper.com/) - A custodial web wallet (Requires KYC)

 We recommend using either [Lilico](https://lilico.app/) or [portto](https://portto.com).
-I am going to be using Lilico as it's easier to just use a browser extension than a mobile wallet during development, IMO.
+I am going to be using Lilico as it's easier to just use a browser extension than a mobile wallet during development, in my opinion.

 Once you install the extension, it will take you through setting up a new FLOW wallet.
 Go ahead and do the required steps.